 Initiatives targeted at the promotion of VET programmes are organised by the Ministry of Education, Children and Youth in cooperation with the professional chambers and other stakeholders.
 The professional chambers also receive specific funds by the State for the promotion and marketing of VET.

-The image of VET is quite positive in the Swiss population as most citizens themselves have been apprentices.
-Generally, apprenticeship marketing is a cantonal task in Switzerland.
+The image of VET is quite positive among the Swiss population, as most citizens themselves have started their career with an apprenticeship.
+Generally, apprenticeship marketing respectively promotion for apprenticeships is a cantonal task in Switzerland.
 Cantonal VET offices being familiar with the conditions in their regions maintain contacts with local businesses, assess the number of available apprenticeship positions and offer individual support to young people.
-Nevertheless, promoting the Swiss Vocational and Professional Education and Training system is a shared responsibility in the public-private partnership.
+Nevertheless, promoting the Swiss Vocational and Professional Education and Training system is a shared responsibility of private and public VET-stakeholders forming the public-private partnership.